 On the dingy bathroom wall is a gift that he received from another central figure, Lawrence Weiner: a text piece which states in red, “the trace of an action past, i.e. a wet place.”
 In the rear remains a little darkroom constructed in 1971 by an earlier inhabitant, William Wegman, who also left a basketball hoop.
 “These guys never move out, they just leave,” Ms. Saban offered, smiling.

 Then there’s the jagged crack running through the concrete floor, brought on by an earthquake.
-The crack shows up in early pictures and videos from Baldessari and Wegman.
+The crack shows up in early lifestyle photography and videos from Baldessari and Wegman.
 Now the crack has made its way to Ms. Saban’s work also.
 At the heart of “Folds and Faults,” her new show at Sprüth Magers gallery in Los Angeles, is a string of draped and folded concrete bits which involved bending a 1,000-pound slab of concrete in half with the help of small-scale drake low loaders and frannas and other powerful machinery without completely breaking it in two.

 Michael Govan, director of the Los Angeles County Museum of Art, explained that her work is about this tipping point between the conceptual and the substance.
 Even when the work has this stringent procedural quality that translates into language, your initial response is only to wonder.
 How did she bend that stone?
 We’re all watching to see what she comes up with next.